What is needed to become SSPC QP (now AMPP QP) accredited?

 It usually takes one to two months from the time the contractor submits its application to the time that the accreditation process is complete.
 We require the observation of bona fide work in progress as part of each on-site audit, with no exceptions.

-All industrial coating contractors and shops, regardless of size, volume of work, markets served, or affiliations, are eligible for accreditation, provided that they can demonstrate a six-month production history of compliance with accreditation requirements prior to their initial evaluation.
+All industrial coating contractors and shops, regardless of size, volume of work, markets served, or affiliations, are eligible for accreditation, provided they can demonstrate a six-month production history of compliance with accreditation requirements prior to their initial evaluation.

 Accredited coating contractors must maintain the programs guidelines on all their projects.
 This applies even when the contract or project specifications do not name QP accreditation as a requirement.